rajgandhi1/threecrate/README.md

 ## Status

-ThreeCrate is usable for a wide range of point cloud processing tasks including normals estimation, ICP registration, RANSAC segmentation, and surface reconstruction.
+3DCrate is usable for a wide range of point cloud processing tasks including normals estimation, ICP registration, RANSAC segmentation, and surface reconstruction.
 GPU acceleration is available for core algorithms with ongoing expansion to additional operations.

 Current capabilities support:
 - Point clouds up to millions of points with GPU acceleration